CSUChico-CSCI340/CSCI340-KernelHacking/README.md

 $ sudo apt-get upgrade
 $ sudo apt-get dist-upgrade
 $ sudo apt-get install build-essential debhelper
-$ sudo apt-get build-dep linux-image-$(uname -r)
 ```

 These commands update the package list to make sure we have the most up-to-date list of packages, install the latest versions of all installed software, install some general-purpose build tools, and finally install the build dependencies for the Linux kernel itself.
-It is likely the build-dep will install the *linux-signed* instead of generic build dependencies; however, that is fine.

 The sudo in the previous commands indicate we are invoking the given commands as the root user. sudo only works if your user account has sudoer privileges; if not, you will receive a message indicating the user is not in the sudoers file.
 This is usually not an issue in standard installation, but if you encounter this message, it is simple to give the current user permission to run commands with sudo [2].